WhatsTheBestThatCouldHappen/Hello-world/README.md

 # Hello-world
 We need a new Facebook
-Not for me, not for you, but for Us.
+Not for me, not for you, but for us.

 It's no secret Facebook tracks its users and sells the information to politicians, corporations and governments.
 One-23.com won't do that.